 Small classes.
 Innovative work.
 State-of-the-art labs.
 Top-notch instruction.
 These are distinguishing characteristics of the Biochemistry major at Union.

-This academic discipline integrates chemical, cellular, and molecular approaches to the study of biological processes.
-Biochemistry plays a critical role in both the practice of science, and in the world at large.
-It is through biochemistry that scientists have achieved breakthroughs in the diagnosis and treatment of cancer, diabetes, obesity, addiction, Alzheimer's disease and many other diseases that affect humans, animals and even plants.
-Biochemistry also informs and complements such emerging areas of research such as proteomics, genomics, bioinformatics and genetic engineering.
+This academic discipline integrates chemical, cellular and molecular approaches to the study of biological processes.
+Biochemistry plays a critical role in the practice of science and in the world at large.
+It is through biochemistry that scientists have achieved breakthroughs in the diagnosis and treatment of cancer, diabetes, obesity, addiction, Alzheimer's and many other diseases that affect humans, animals and even plants.
+Biochemistry also informs and complements emerging areas of research in proteomics, genomics, bioinformatics and genetic engineering.

 In studying Biochemistry at Union, you will develop a deep and thorough understanding of the inner workings of cells, including study of proteins, DNA/RNA and other biomolecules.
 Working in small classes and labs taught only by faculty with Ph.D.s, and by conducting undergraduate research side-by-side with our faculty, you will gain the skills needed to advance further in this field.